“A fun tour of this under-appreciated, in-town riding option that's an excellent options for beginners!”

 Once you have entered the park, the system starts with a nice warm-up on Newell

-Trail and easy gravel trail a short ways before turning right onto Colombo
+, an easy gravel trail a short ways before turning right onto Colombo

 (another gravel trail).

-A tenth of a mile along Colombo
+A 0.1 miles along Colombo

 , enter Dean